MadManofEurope/KataGo/README.md

 ## Configuration and models

-- `config/analysis.cfg` is mounted read-only into the container.
+- `config/analysis.cfg` is mounted read-only into the container. `scripts/00_setup_dirs.sh` seeds it from `config/analysis.cfg.template` if the file is missing.
 Edit it locally to adjust analysis parameters.
-The container also forces `allowResignation=false` via `-override-config` so KataGo never resigns during analysis sessions.
+The container also forces
+  `allowResignation=false` via `-override-config` so KataGo never resigns during analysis sessions.
 - `KATAGO_CONFIG` defaults to `/config/analysis.cfg`; override it in `.env` if you mount the config elsewhere.
 - Models in `models/` are mounted read-only.
 The runtime expects `/models/latest.bin.gz`; the helper script maintains this symlink so you can keep multiple networks side by side.